 Check out the step-by-step recipe video below for these healthy flourless pumpkin breakfast brownies- See how fudgy they are at the end!

-- 1/2 cup smooth almond butter or cashew butter (can sub for any nut/seed or soy nut butter)
+- 1/2 cup almond butter can sub for any nut/seed or soy nut butter

 - Preheat the oven the 350 degrees and coat a 6 x 6 baking tray or small loaf pan with parchment paper/tin foil and grease lightly.